Top of The Crops - Antirrhinum

 Pests and Diseases:

-Pests are not usually a problem when growing Antirrhinum.
+Pests are not usually a problem when growing Antirrhinums.
 Look out, however, for sap-sucking insects like aphids.
 Keep their numbers down by boosting biodiversity in your garden and drawing in natural predators such as ladybirds and lacewings, for example.

 Antirrhinum Rust